NatalyKrvch/educational-projects/ToDo app/READ_ME.txt

 Task deskription:

 You need to create ToDo app.
-It should record daily tasks.
+It should store daily tasks.

 Requirements: